Does Breaking a Lease Hurt Your Credit?

 The first step when thinking about breaking a lease is to carefully reread your lease agreement to find out if you agreed to specific outcomes related to breaking the contract.
 Example terms to watch for include:

-• “No fees, if…”: Some landlords might accept a handful of reasons, like loss of income or accepting a job out of state, for a clean break of the lease free of cost.
+- “No fees, if…”: Some landlords might accept a handful of reasons, like loss of income or accepting a job out of state, for a clean break of the lease free of cost.
 However, they may require sufficient notice or supporting documents to back up your claim.

 If you need to break a lease, it’s important to maintain a clear line of communication.
 Let your landlord know about an upcoming move as soon as possible.
 Though there’s no guarantee that your landlord will let you breach the contract without consequences, informing them in advance may help make room for negotiation that wouldn’t be possible if you kept the move under wraps.
 Being honest and open may help you reach a satisfactory compromise.

-It’s important to understand that different states and cities can have different laws dictating the consequences of early lease termination.
-Depending on your location, your landlord may be legally required to make a good-faith effort to find a replacement tenant, for example.
+It’s important to understand that different states and cities may have different laws dictating the consequences of early lease termination.2 Depending on your location, your landlord may be legally required to make a good-faith effort to find a replacement tenant, for example.
 In such cases, you may still be liable for rent and any amenities-related fees until they can find someone to fill the vacancy.
 This could mean that if the property isn’t rented out, you may have to pay the rent and perform all your agreed-upon tenant obligations for the remainder of the lease.
 It’s a good idea to find legal help to get advice for your situation.

 When Breaking a Lease Hurts Your Credit

 Whether it be damage fees, termination fees, back rent, or current rent that you’re still liable for, landlords can report that debt to collection agencies, who may then report that unpaid debt to the credit bureaus.
-If that happens, you’ll likely see your credit score go down.
-What’s more, debts in collection can stay on your credit report and diminish your creditworthiness for up to seven years.
+If that happens, you’ll likely see your credit score go down.2 What’s more, debts in collection can stay on your credit report and diminish your creditworthiness for up to seven years.2

 When Breaking a Lease Won’t Hurt Your Credit